 If you have ever managed any marketing, the chances are you are aware of the limitations of reporting on a last click basis.
 But what model should you choose instead?
 Should you go for one of the other standard, rules-based models, or set up a custom one?
 What would you include in a custom model and how would you weigh the different channels and interactions?
 These are all difficult questions that require in-depth attribution analysis of your channels to answer.

-Now you have the chance to leave the model selection up to Google!
-Data-Driven Attribution (DDA) models are available across multiple platforms within Google's marketing stack: Google Analytics 360, DoubleClick and AdWords.
+But now you have the chance to leave the model selection up to Google!
+Data-Driven Attribution (DDA) models are available across multiple platforms within Google`s marketing stack: Google Attribution 360, Google Analytics 360, DoubleClick and AdWords.

-Below is a brief explanation on how DDA models work and how they differ across the three platforms.
-Ultimately, Google Analytics 360 provides the best of both worlds – read on to find out why.
+Below is a brief explanation on how DDAs work and how they differ across the four platforms.
+Ultimately, Google Attribution 360 provides the best of both worlds – read on to find out why.

 How Data-Driven Driven Attribution Models Work

 Data Driven Attribution Models (DDAMs) consider many factors in a customer journey, including path length, order of exposure and creatives; just like an advanced custom model would.
 However, that doesn't even scratch the surface of what they are capable of.

 DDAMs process the path of every customer, whether they ended with a conversion or not.
 It compares the conversion rates of similar paths, then credits the difference in conversion rate to the missing channels, easily explained in the image below:

 In the above, Google doesn't simply give 50% of the credit to Display, but it uses the Shapley value for cooperative game theory to calculate the exact credit it should receive.